-2.1.
+- 2.1.
 The process for submitting tenders is very tightly controlled to make sure everyone is treated equally.
-Unfortunately this means that we cannot accept emailed tenders.

-2.2.
-Tenders can only be submitted by electronic means via the Delta e-Sourcing system.

-2.3.
-If you decide not to submit a tender, please let us know as soon as possible by sending a message to the Contracts Officer through the Delta e-Sourcing system.
+Unfortunately this means that we cannot accept emailed tenders. - 2.2.
+Tenders can only be submitted by electronic means via the AWARD e-tendering system. - 2.3.
+If you decide not to submit a tender, please let us know as soon as possible by sending an email to the Contracts Officer through the AWARD e-tendering system.
 It would be helpful to us to know your reasons but you don't have to tell us if you would prefer not to.
-Do not transfer these tender documents to anyone else without our prior, written agreement.
+Do not transfer these tender documents to anyone else without our prior, written agreement. - 2.4.
+The tender return date and time is stated in the attached letter and you must make sure it is received by us before then.
+Be aware that late tenders may be rejected even if the reason for the delay is not your fault. - 2.5.
+Your tender will remain open for acceptance for a minimum of 60 calendar days from the Tender Deadline.